Skytopia > Projects > Technology/science articles > Finding the best internet web site hosting services using Google

 • Service ambiguity: - Certain sites such as godaddy.com, directnic.com, yahoo.com, and pair.com were excluded from the results because they offer other services (such as domain registration or email) on top of web hosting.

-• Indirect spamming - If you do a search for "hostgator sucks", you'll see that towards the end of the results, there were plenty of spam entries made by domains such as blah-this-site-blah.com which were obviously nonsensical, and hence not counted.
+• Indirect spamming: - As of the time of writing, if you do a search for "hostgator sucks", you'll see that towards the end of the results, there were plenty of spam entries made by domains such as blah-this-site-blah.com which were obviously nonsensical, and hence not counted.

 External links: